abeer-saleh/EDA_Project/README.md

   * ENTRIES = The comulative entry register value for a device
   * EXITS = The cumulative exit register value for a device

+* # of features/columns =
+* # of rows =
+* type for each feature/columns

   ### Scope

-  From August 14 to 28 of 2021

-  We used the most recent dataset to be up-to-date
+  Our scope was the most recent three months from August 14 to ??  of 2021, we used the most recent datasets to take an apropriate decision and be up-to-date
+  *
+  *
+  *

 ## Tools